 "No person i the United States shall, on basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance . . . " 20 U.S.C. § 1681 and 34 C.F.R.
 Part 106 (1972).

 What does this mean?

-Title IX prohibits discrimination based on gender of students and employees of educational institutions that receive federal financial assistance.
+Title IX prohibits discrimination based on sex or gender identity of students and employees of educational institutions that receive federal financial assistance.
 Each college or university receiving federal financial assistance must designate at least one professional employee as its Title IX Coordinator.
 The Title IX Coordinator is responsible for monitoring the overall implementation of Title IX.

 What does Title IX apply to?

 Title IX applies to every aspect of education from a student's application until their graduation, including course offerings, counseling, financial assistance, student health, student housing, marital and parental status of students, physical education and athletics, student conduct involving sexual harassment, educational programs and activities, and student employment.

 What does sex/gender discrimination mean?